ufal/npfl122/tasks/q_learning.md

 or even 0.5) an then gradually decrease it to almost zero.

-During evaluation in ReCodEx, three different random seeds will be employed, and you will get a point for each setting where you reach the required reward.
+During evaluation in ReCodEx, three different random seeds will be employed, and you need to reach the required return on all of them.
 The time limit for each test is 5 minutes.